rust-lang/rust-by-example/examples/std_misc/path/input.md

 platform-specific `Path` variant.

-A `Path` can be created from almost any type that implements the `BytesContainer` trait, like a string, and provides several methods to get information from the file/directory the path points to.
+A `Path` can be created from almost any type that implements the `OsStr` trait, like a string, and provides several methods to get information from the file/directory the path points to.

 Note that a `Path` is *not* internally represented as an UTF-8 string, but